 Source: My sister-in-law who is a beautician.

-By fossil1955 from Cortez, CO
+By Ron from Cortez, CO

 I am looking for a homemade hair conditioner recipe.

 There are actually several things in your kitchen that you can use as a conditioning treatment that are safe, natural and easy to use.
 Mayonaisse is a great hair moisturizer, just shampoo, apply a coating of mayo, let it sit and rinse well.
-Olive oil, and coconut oil are excellent too, just make sure to rinse really well.